ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {: #rpk-authorization-message-example title="Access Token Request Example for RPK Mode"}

-The example shows an Access Token request for the resource identified by the audience string "tempSensor4711" on the AS  using a raw public key.
+The example shows an Access Token request for the resource identified by the audience string "tempSensor4711" on the authorization server using a raw public key.

-When AS authorizes a request, it will return an Access Token and a `cnf` object in the AS-to-Client response.
-Before C initiates the DTLS handshake with RS, it MUST send a `POST` request containing the new Access Token to the authz-info resource hosted by RS.
-If this operation yields a positive response, C SHOULD proceed to establish a new DTLS channel with RS.
-To use raw public key mode, C MUST pass the same public key that was used for constructing the Access Token with the SubjectPublicKeyInfo structure in the DTLS handshake as specified in {{RFC7250}}.
+When the authorization server authorizes a request, it will return an Access Token and a `cnf` object in the AS-to-Client response.
+Before the client initiates the DTLS handshake with the resource server, it MUST send a `POST` request containing the new Access Token to the authz-info resource hosted by the resource server.
+If this operation yields a positive response, the client SHOULD proceed to establish a new DTLS channel with the resource server.
+To use raw public key mode, the client MUST pass the same public key that was used for constructing the Access Token with the SubjectPublicKeyInfo structure in the DTLS handshake as specified in {{RFC7250}}.